dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2str/README.md

     Options:
      -h,--help               display this help and exit
      -p <pattern>            Specify Attributes Format Pattern to be applied.
-     -s <[seq/]attr=value>   Specify attributes added to the object(s).
+     -s <[seq.]attr=value>   Specify attributes added to the object(s).
 It can be specified by keyword or tag (in hex), e.g.
                              StudyInstanceUID=1.2.3 or 0020000D=1.2.3.
-                             Attributes in nested Datasets can be specified by including the keyword/tag value of the sequence attribute, e.g. 00400275/00400009 for Scheduled
+                             Attributes in nested Datasets can be specified by including the keyword/tag value of the sequence attribute, e.g. 00400275.00400009 for Scheduled
                              Procedure Step ID in the Request Attributes Sequence.
      -V,--version            output version information and exit